visulima/visulima/packages/pail/README.md

 ### Custom Loggers

-To create a custom logger define an `options` object yielding a types field with the logger data and pass it as argument to a new signale instance.
+To create a custom logger define an `options` object yielding a types field with the logger data and pass it as argument to the createPail function.

 ```typescript
 import { createPail } from "@visulima/pail";